fedora-cloud/docs/README.md

 # Fedora Cloud Documentation

+## NOTE: ALL ITEMS HERE SHOULD CURRENTLY BE CONSIDERED DRAFT

 Here in lies Fedora's Cloud Documentation, the goal of this github repository is to host documentation (regardless of markup language) as well as a list of externally hosted Cloud related Documentation.